 The MCSU will ensure that any concentrated enforcement/inspection details scheduled/developed are implemented as scheduled.
-The MCSU will utilize MCMIS, ADVANCE Dashboard and CARE data to compare the strike force activity to CMV related fatal crashes to ensure the MCSU is meeting its objective.
-Any activity from special details and fatal crash data will be monitored and the MCSU will make adjustments throughout the year as needed to meet the objective.
-After action Detail reports are submitted to the MCSU command staff for review.
-The after action reports will be compared to crash data to ensure effectiveness.
+The MCSU will utilize MCMIS, ADVANCE Dashboard, and CARE data to compare the strike force activity to CMV-related fatal crashes to ensure the MCSU is meeting its objective.
+Activity from special details and fatal crash data will be monitored, and the MCSU will make adjustments throughout the year as needed to meet the objective.
+After-action detail reports are submitted to the MCSU command staff for review.
+The after-action reports will be compared to crash data to ensure effectiveness.
 After review, necessary adjustments will be made to address any changes needed regarding enforcement activity and/or locations.
-Additionally, the Unit will utilize data from MCMIS and CARE to monitor and evaluate the program on a monthly basis.
+Additionally, the MCSU will utilize data from MCMIS and CARE to monitor and evaluate the program on a monthly basis.
 The results will be reported on a quarterly basis to FMCSA.
+Additionally, MCSU command staff will continue to meet monthly with the FMCSA Alabama Division Program Analyst to discuss the latest crash trends and areas of focus.
+This information will be utilized in developing the following month's work schedule in an effort to reduce CMV-involved crashes and fatalities.

-CMV Traffic enforcement will also be monitored monthly.
+CMV enforcement will also be monitored monthly.
 The types of traffic citations being issued to CMVs will be compared to the top CMV crash causal factors reported by ADVANCE and eCrash.
-This data will be reported to the inspectors in the field to ensure they have the information they need to effectively conduct their patrol/enforcement program.
+This data will be reported to the inspectors in the field to ensure they have the information they need to conduct their patrol/enforcement activities effectively.

-CMV Crash causal factors will be monitored monthly in addition to crash hot spots in order to gauge the effectiveness of the enforcement efforts and adjustments will be made as necessary.
+CMV Crash causal factors will be monitored monthly in addition to crash hot spots in order to gauge the effectiveness of the enforcement efforts, and adjustments will be made as necessary.

-The MCSU will monitor and ensure MCSAP related functions and activities fall within the scope of the grant.
+The MCSU will monitor and ensure MCSAP-related functions and activities fall within the scope of the grant.